awsdocs/aws-mobile-developer-guide/doc_source/how-to-android-sdk-setup.rst

 Prerequisites
 =============

-Before you can use the |sdk-android|, you will need the following:
+Before you can use the |sdk-android|, you need the following:

 - An `AWS Account <http://aws.amazon.com>`__